aws-solutions-library-samples/guidance-for-ai-assistants-with-amazon-q-business/README.md

 **Resources:**
 - S3 bucket
-- Once the bucket is created, you can ingest some sample document under the assets folder into the bucket.
+- Once the bucket is created, you can ingest some sample document provided under the assets folder into the bucket.

 ### Supported Regions